DanielsonSilva/diceroller/README.md

 # Version History

+## v 1.3.0

+- Downgraded the minimum version of PHP required to use this package from 7.4 to 7.3

 ## v 1.2.0

 - Features added: isEmpty and set and get modifier to change the modifier completely;